vgwb/IEEDO/docs/gamedesign/minigame_math_order.md

 **Gameplay:**
 - the board is filled with n random numbers
 - you are given a direction.
-- timer is seto 60 seconds.
+- timer is set to 60 seconds.
 - START panel
 - you click the numbers
-- if you click a correct number, it disapperars with a +1 gfx, and score gets +1
+- if you click a correct number, it disappears with a +1 gfx, and score gets +1
 - if you click a wrong number, a gfx with a -1 appears and score gets -1
 - if you finish the board, you go to next level. restart timer.
 - when the timers ends, the game ends and get score